Debt is good (sometimes).

 Of course the best kind of debt is the kind you could afford to pay off in a single month.
 Borrowing money (revolving or fixed terms) is a way of life for most consumerist mentality purchases.
 Because most of these type purchases are made on credit cards, revolving debt like credit card debt gets a bad wrap.
 But the truth is that credit cards are a very important tool, when used correctly, for most individuals and their families.

 Most individuals couldn’t afford to pay for life’s larger expenses with cash.
 And while investing in a home, your health, or education is oftentimes a great investment, consumerism and excessive holiday shopping are not.
+Let’s talk about and compare good debt vs bad debt.

 Good Debt vs. Bad Debt